Kaynan-Jamelaumn/genetic-algorithms-knapsack-problem/README.md

 - **Adaptive Migration:** The number of migrating individuals is dynamically adjusted based on the genetic diversity of each island, balancing exploration and exploitation.
 - **Star Migration (Unidirectional):** Migrants are sent to a central hub, mixed, and then redistributed to all islands.
 - **Star Migration (Bidirectional):** A central hub island exchanges individuals with all other islands, promoting two-way genetic exchange.
+- **Tournament Migration:** Individuals are selected for migration based on a tournament selection process within their island.
+A subset of individuals is randomly chosen, and the best among them is selected for migration.
 ### Replacement Methods

 The replacement methods are used in the **island model** to determine which individuals in a population (island) will be replaced during migration.
 These methods ensure that the population evolves effectively by replacing individuals based on specific criteria.